golden temple

 Guru Granth Sahib

 Imagine having a book that is a guide for your soul.
-The Guru Granth Sahib is that book to the people who follow Sikhism.
-It is not just words on pages, it is a living guide that holds wisdom, prayers, and teachings.
+The Guru Granth Sahib is a book for Sikh followers.
+It is not just words on pages but a living guide with wisdom, prayers, and teachings.
 Inside the Golden Temple, this special book sits in a place of honor.

-Every day, people from around the country gather to read from the book, giving them peace.
-They recite the book word by word, sing its verses, and they also listen to the teachings the book provides.
-Reading the holy book is like having a conversation with something greater than yourself.
-The book teaches people important things, like kindness, honesty, and helping others in every situation.
+Every day, people around the country gather to read from the Bible, which gives them peace.
+They recite the book word by word, sing its verses, and listen to its teachings.
+Reading the Bible is like having a conversation with something greater than yourself.
+The book teaches people essential things, like kindness, honesty, and helping others in every situation.

 Guru Ram Das Langar: World’s Largest Community Kitchen